Petra… Where to start… There is a reason why it is called the 8th wonder of the world, it is beyond beautiful!

 As you can see we also made friends on the way!

 Willing to beat the crowd we decided to take an indirect route around the huge site (seriously, Petra was a huge city!).
 Climbing above the city was a physical and very sweaty challenge but absolutely worth it just for the views.
-You will need good hiking boots though as health and safety in Jordan is slightly different to Europe and stairs and guardrails are optional.
+You will need good hiking boots though as health and safety in Jordan are slightly different to Europe and stairs and guardrails are optional.

-We got lost through time, walking in and out of the cave houses, wandering around what was once the city centre and farmer market.
+We got lost in time, walking in and out of the cave houses, wandering around what was once the city centre and farmer market.
 It was a beautiful day and I am so happy to have been there, it worth every drop of sweat.